-Due to seismic activity recorded in the Kiskatinaw Seismic Monitoring and Mitigation Area (the "KSMMA"), in May 2018, the BCOGC issued special notification and monitoring requirements for hydraulic fracturing operators in the

-KSMMA.
-These requirements include, among others, the submission of a seismic monitoring and mitigation plan prior to conducting operations, pre-operation notification to both residents and the BCOGC, and the suspension of operations if a seismic event above a 3.0 magnitude occurs.
-On November 29, 2018, hydraulic fracturing operations of a natural gas producer in the Montney area in British Columbia were suspended after a series of three seismic events, ranging from 3.4 to 4.5 in magnitude which the BCOGC attributed to hydraulic fracturing.
-The BCOGC allowed the natural gas producer to resume operations in the Montney on October 21, 2019, but their suspension demonstrates the BCOGC's willingness to enforce its enhanced regulatory requirements.
-The same natural gas producer was also suspended from using a wastewater disposal well in 2019 due to seismicity attributed to the use of that well, demonstrating that the BCOGC's monitoring and oversight of seismic risk is not limited to hydraulic fracturing.
-In April 2021, the BCOGC introduced enhancements to the special notification and monitoring requirements for hydraulic fracturing operators in the KSMMA, expanding the boundaries of the requirements.
+Due to seismic activity recorded in the Kiskatinaw Seismic Monitoring and Mitigation Area (the "KSMMA"), the BCER issued special notification and monitoring requirements in May 2018 for hydraulic fracturing operators in the KSMMA.
+These requirements include, among others, the submission of a seismic monitoring and mitigation plan prior to conducting operations, pre-operation notification to both residents and the BCER, and the suspension of fracturing activities if a seismic event above a 3.0 magnitude occurs.
+On November 29, 2018, hydraulic fracturing operations of a natural gas producer in the Montney area in British Columbia were suspended after a series of three seismic events, ranging from 3.4 to 4.5 in magnitude which the BCER attributed to hydraulic fracturing.
+The BCER allowed the natural gas producer to resume operations in the Montney on October 21, 2019, but their suspension demonstrates the BCER's willingness to enforce its enhanced regulatory requirements.
+The same natural gas producer was also suspended from using a wastewater disposal well in 2019 due to seismicity attributed to the use of that well, demonstrating that the BCER's monitoring and oversight of seismic risk is not limited to hydraulic fracturing.
+In April 2021, the BCER introduced enhancements to the special notification and monitoring requirements for hydraulic fracturing operators in the KSMMA, expanding the boundaries of the requirements.
 Under the enhanced requirements, a magnitude 3.0 or above seismic event will result in the immediate suspension of fracturing activities from the suspected well(s) for a minimum of five calendar days.
-The BCOGC is working closely with area operators, continues to monitor seismic events within areas of active crude oil and natural gas operations, and may implement similar requirements in other areas, if necessary.
-See the section entitled "Industry Conditions -Environmental Regulation - British Columbia".
+The BCER is working closely with area operators, continues to monitor seismic events within areas of active crude oil and natural gas operations, and may implement similar requirements in other areas, if necessary.
+See the section entitled "Industry Conditions - Regulatory Authorities and Environmental Regulation - British Columbia'.

 The Government of British Columbia has come under increased scrutiny for its enforcement of environmental assessment, safety and licensing requirements for water storage reservoirs, referred to as dams, which are constructed to provide water required for hydraulic fracturing operations.
 Under the Water Sustainability Act, the storage of water from a groundwater source or a stream requires authorization.
-In addition, structures constructed for water storage above natural grade elevation behind a berm or barrier (i.e., "live storage") are dams and require compliance under the Dam Safety Regulations and require compliance with the construction and operations standards specified by the Ministry of Forests, Lands and Natural Resources Operations.
+In addition, structures constructed for water storage above natural grade elevation behind a berm or barrier (i.e., "live storage") are considered dams that require compliance under the Dam Safety Regulations and with the construction and operations standards specified by the Ministry of Forests, Lands and Natural Resources Operations.
 Despite these regulatory requirements, reports have surfaced indicating that a number of unlicensed dams throughout northeastern British Columbia have been constructed without the required regulatory authorization.
-While the BCOGC has issued compliance orders with respect to individual dams, it is uncertain how, and to what extent the relevant industry regulators will respond to this issue.
-All water storage reservoirs constructed by ARC meet the necessary regulatory approvals and are in full compliance with the above mentioned regulations.
-Additionally, the Corporation has taken extra measures towards ensuring all third-party water storage reservoirs used to support ARC's hydraulic fracturing operations are in compliance.
+While the BCER has issued compliance orders with respect to individual dams, it is uncertain how, and to what extent the relevant industry regulators will respond to this issue.
+All water storage reservoirs constructed by ARC meet the necessary regulatory approvals and are in full compliance with the above-mentioned regulations.
+The Corporation has taken additional steps to ensure all third-party water storage reservoirs used to support ARC's hydraulic fracturing operations are in compliance.